 Femke van Nassau

-The Health Behaviors & Chronic Disease research program has installed a HB&CD Junior Council that provides program leaders with solicited and unsolicited advice and helps them with the organization of research program-specific activities or events.
+The Health Behaviors & Chronic Disease research program has installed a HB&CD Junior program council that provides program leaders with solicited and unsolicited advice and helps them with the organization of research program-specific activities or events.

 Iris Koelmans Judith Visser